CQUniversity Unit Profile

 Every unit is reviewed for enhancement each year.
 At the most recent review, the following staff and student feedback items were identified and recommendations were made.

-Feedback from Student evaluation
+Feedback from QR Code Student Feedback

 Feedback